-On Sunday night, my Brain Dump will come out more like a list.
+On Sunday night, my Brain Dump will appear more like a list.
 I get a paper out and list all the tasks I am overwhelmed with.
 I take just a few minutes to list them all out.
 Then I can move on to helping the kids with their bedtime routine, knowing I will revisit the list after they are asleep.

 2. Categorize and Prioritize

 I like to get my grocery shopping done or at least meals planned on the weekend.
-If I haven’t, then I will see meal planning and shopping on my brain dump for the night.
+If I haven’t, I will see meal planning and shopping on my brain dump for the night.
 Now, I can take a few seconds to assess the importance; is there enough to prepare the kids’ lunches for school tomorrow?
 Do we have meal ingredients for 1 or 2 dinners?
 How many days can we make it for breakfast?
-Then I know when I need to pick up groceries.
+Then, I know when I need to pick up groceries.

 3. Action Steps